DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Manually Displaying Error Messages

-It is recommended that you never show exception messages (Exception.Message) in your application's UI because this text con contain sensitive information.
+It is recommended that you never show exception messages (Exception.Message) in your application's UI because this text can contain sensitive information.
 For example, the following code sample demonstrates an unsafe approach:

 ```cs
 protected void UpdateButton_Click(object sender, EventArgs e) {